aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

 ![VPCE](../images/image-VPCE.png)

-7. Under `Policy`, update the `bucket name` and then copy the following
+7. Under `Policy`, update the `Resource` parameter to allow access to the relevant bucket name.
+For example:

 ```json
 {